 Recognizing our responsibility to the community, the Group is committed to providing available resources to support the community.
-Despite the impact of COVID-19, the Group continues to help the community by engaging in various community activities to encourage employees to participate in various charitable and voluntary activities.
+The Group continues to help the community by engaging in various community activities to encourage employees to participate in various charitable and voluntary activities.